ding-lab/cptac_methylation/README.md

 *Jun 19, 2019:* Version 1.1 released.
 - Reannotated probe by `InfiniumAnnotation` (Ref 2).
-- Improved filenaming: Adjacent normal were named as .A.
-Blood normal were named as .N.
+- Improved filenaming: Adjacent normal were named as `.A`.
+Blood normal were named as `.N`.
 - Improved filenaming: Unique sample ID were added.

 *May 30, 2018:* Version 1.0 released.